-- Older iPhones (iPhone 8 or earlier): Press and hold the side or top button until you see the power off slider, and drag it.
-Now, when your iPhone is turned off, press and hold the side or top button again until you see the Apple logo.
+- Older iPhones (iPhone 8 or earlier): Press and hold the side or top button until you see the power off slider and drag it.
+When your iPhone is turned off, press and hold the side or top button again until you see the Apple logo.

 2. Disable Change with Buttons

 As mentioned above, a faulty volume button may also cause this issue.
-To fix this, you can disable a feature named “Change with Button”.
-To to be noted, this feature helps in adjusting the volume with the buttons while ringing.
+To fix this, you can disable a feature named “Change with Button.”
+To be noted, this feature helps in adjusting the volume with the buttons while ringing.
 In order to disable this:

 1. Go to Settings on your iPhone and tap on Sounds & Haptics (or Sounds).

 2. Now, turn the toggle off next to Change with Buttons.

 When it is turned off, check if your problem still persists.
 You should also increase the volume by dragging the Ringer And Alerts slider towards the right.

 If you own iPhone X or even a later model, you will need to check for a new feature to avoid this issue.
 This feature, called Attention Aware Features, comes with iPhone X and later models as they have TrueDepth cameras.